 While planning your trip to the Seward House Museum be sure to stop at New Hope Mills Cafe for the biggest pancake you’ll ever eat.
 They also have a lovely General Store where you can purchase local foods to bring home.
 For dinner check out Springside Inn for a fabulous culinary experience.
 If you’re looking for even more history, the Harriet Tubman Home National Historic Park preserves a slice our road to equality.

 The Finger Lakes region is a great place to explore if you’re looking to go beyond New York City.
 And if you’re planning to be in Auburn, then you must plan a stop at the Seward House Museum.
 Even if you’re not, it’s worth the drive.
 Special thanks to Finger Lakes Wine Country for touring me around their amazing region.
 To plan your trip to Finger Lakes Wine Country and explore the Seward House Museum go to http://www.fingerlakestravelny.com/.
-For great deals to New York City check out our partner (affiliate link), Great Value Vacations.
+For great deals on a New York City package! check out our partner (affiliate link), Great Value Vacations.
 And don’t forget to check out our travel tips!